fusionfoto/fooappender_middleware/TestEnvironmentSetup.md

  - Hit **Submit Changes**.

 Before moving on to our node, we need to add a Swift user.
-In the example below I use a single user - **swift** - who can access any storage account (is a *superuser*).
+In the example below I use a single user - **swift** - who can access any storage account (they are a *superuser*).
  - Hit **Clusters** in the top nav bar.
  - Find your *test* cluster and hit **Users**.
  - Click **Create new user**.